Twenty years of service. Fifteen years in construction. One family business built for the next generation — right here in West Monroe, Louisiana.

 Work With MePaid her own way through two years of college studying computer information sciences before making the decision to enlist.
 The tech foundation never left.

 Aviation Structural Mechanic (AM) with a specialty in leadership at every duty station.
-NAS Lemoore CA — where she also built her first personal computer.
+NAS Lemoore CA — built her first personal computer here.
 Orlando — Drill Instructor, leading companies of 80 recruits for four years.
 Norfolk VA — Flight Line Supervisor.
 Jacksonville FL — Maintenance Control Chief on the P-3 Orion, responsible for signing off every aircraft as Safe for Flight.

 Retired from the Navy and immediately launched a computer sales and service business — partnering with AVC Technologies internationally to source components for custom builds, while running dial-up internet access at $20/month.
-Competing head-on with Dell at their consumer peak and a couple of local rivals who underestimated her.
+Competing head-on with Dell at their consumer peak.

 Left everything to be with a critically ill mother four states away for two months.
 The business didn't survive.
 Filed bankruptcy, lost the investment, and started over.
 Her mother lived another eighteen years.
 She rebuilt.

 Entered the trades full force — framing, finish work, project management, and everything in between.
-Built properties from the ground up with her own hands.
-Cultivated 800+ contractor relationships across Northeast Louisiana.
+Built properties from the ground up with her own hands in Northeast Louisiana.
+Cultivated 800+ contractor relationships across Monroe, West Monroe, and Ruston.

 Took over management of a West Monroe lumber operation, rebuilt the team from scratch, drove 15% growth, and ran day-to-day operations across delivery, inventory, and personnel.